Meal replacement shakes are a convenient way to get all the nutrients you need in one meal.

 Different types of protein offer different benefits, so it’s important to choose one that’s appropriate for your goals.

-Some popular choices include whey, casein, soy, pea, hemp, and rice protein powders.
+Some popular choices include whey, casein, soy, pea, hemp, and rice protein powders (see also these Fruity Pebbles Protein Powder recipes).

 These powders are easy to find and affordable, making them a great option for those on a budget.